PrimaveraDeveloper/lithium/howto/howto-setup-devopment-environment.md

 To compile the microservice developed with the Lithium Framework, access to the following internal services will also be necessary:

-- NuGet packages repository: public-lithium-general (<span>https</span>://nuget.primaverabss.com:82/feeds/public-lithium-general)
+- NuGet packages repository: public-lithium-general

 ## Additional Services

-To fully integrate the microservices developed with the Lithium Framework in the company's CI/CD pipeline, access to the following internal services will also be necessary:
+To  integrate the microservices developed with the Lithium Framework in the company's CI/CD pipeline, access to the following internal services will also be necessary:

 - Source control
 - Builds management